-One of the things we Dominicans are most grateful for is to have discovered eggplants (scientific name: solanum melongena) as a daily staple.
+One of the things we Dominicans are most grateful for is to have discovered eggplants (scientific name: solanum melongena) as a daily staple, as proven by the popularity of berenjenas asadas (roasted eggplants).
 Eggplants or aubergines are delicious, versatile and cheap.
 They grow all year round and complement every dish.
 They are fondly known as “the poor person’s meat”.

 Eggplants are in fact fruits, not vegetables.
 They are closely related to potatoes and tomatoes, and belong to the solanaceae family.
 Aubergine stems tend to be thorny, and that fact has given rise to the Spanish saying “meterse en un berenjenal” which means something like getting into trouble.